Deybacsi/terminalbot/docs/install.md

 make
 sudo make install
 ```
+It will take some time, get a coffee and relax ;)
-Check your version: `cmake --version`
+Finally, check your version: `cmake --version`

 ### Clone terminalbot to your computer